 To begin sterilizing, you will add water to the bottom of your pressure cooker.
 How much you add depends on the size of the cooker.
 For a 3-quart pot, you would want to use 1 cup of water.
 Use 2 cups for a 6-quart pot.
 For an 8-quart pot, use 3 cups.
 In general, you should see 1 to 2 inches of water at the bottom.

-Once you have put in the water, add the steam rack.
+Once you have put it in the water, add the steam rack.
 The steam rack will hold up the jars away from the direct heat source.
 Use canning jars made for the pressure cooker to reduce the risk of shattering in the cooker.
 If the jars touch the base, it could even cause an error so that the pressure cooker won’t start.
 Place the jars upside down on top of the steam rack.

 From here, we advise you to consult your instruction manual because each pressure cooker will have nuances in how to use it correctly.